-If you're 19 before you finish your studies, then help is available through the Learner Support Fund (19+) which provides means-tested grants to help learners aged 19+ with any additional costs of studying.
+If you are 19 when you enrol, then help is available through the Learner Support Fund (19+) which provides meanstested grants to help learners aged 19+ with any additional costs of studying.
 Call 01384 363 555 for more details.
+Talk to us about the support that may be available.